 Before occupying a front passenger seat of a shared cab, I spent a minute weighing other options.
 Buses were out of the question because they pick and drop passengers all over the place.
 As a result, they spend a whole day on the way.

 Initially, the plan was to squeeze my long frame into an 18-seater van but limited legroom and small windows made me change my mind.
 The express saloon car I finally chose costed me twice as much but saved me time.

 My point of departure was Aflao, a bustling border town located in Ketu South District, Volta Region.
-The other side of the frontier is in Togo’s Maritime Region.
-Ghana has finally reopened borders and Togo is expected to follow suit, barring unforeseen circumstances.
-In the meantime, one can exit Togo through land borders with permission from the Ministry of Security and Civil Protection.
+The other side of the frontier is in Lomé, the capital of Togo.
+I crossed into Ghana after an extensive tour of Togo’s Maritime Region.

 I was guilty of gazing at the river and taking selfies instead of attending to a call of nature.
 However, I felt better when I saw my fellow passengers and the driver himself rushing to the bush to empty their bladders.
 They are the ones who needed the bathroom break I asked for.

 After a short photoshoot session, on the bank of the river I studied in the 1980s, we proceeded to Accra.
 My experiences in the Ghanaian capital will be shared in a series of short stories scheduled to be published right here.